 (a) Private School Choice.
 Following are components of the Private School Choice variable:

-• Proportion of eligible students.
-This variable is a measure of the proportion of all K–12 students in the state who are eligible for a private-school-choice program.
-Private-school-choice programs include school vouchers, ESAs, and tax-credit scholarships.
-We did not include individual tax credits and deductions.
+- Proportion of eligible students.
+This variable is a measure of the proportion of all K–12 students in the state who are eligible for a private school choice program.
+Private school choice programs include school vouchers, ESAs and ESA-style policies, and tax-credit scholarships.
 This variable is calculated as a proportion between 0 and 1 where the numerator is the number of students eligible for a school choice program, and the denominator is the total number of public, private, and homeschooled K–12 students in the state.
-Total public school and private school enrollment data by state are from the National Center for Education Statistics.
+Education choice enrollment data by state come from EdChoice.

-• Proportion of students who participate.
-This variable is a measure of the proportion of all K–12 students in the state who are participating in a private-school-choice program.
-Private-school-choice programs include school vouchers, ESAs, and tax-credit scholarships.
+- Proportion of students who participate.
+This variable is a measure of the proportion of all K–12 students in the state who are participating in a private school choice program.
+Private school choice programs include school vouchers, ESAs, and tax-credit scholarships.
 We did not include individual tax credits and deductions.
 This variable is calculated as a proportion between 0 and 1 where the numerator is the number of students participating in a school choice program, and the denominator is the total number of public, private, and homeschooled K–12 students in the state.

-(b) Private-School-Choice Program Design.
-This variable indicates whether states have a private-school-choice program that impose burdensome regulations, such as requiring participating private schools to administer the state’s standardized assessment or a nationally norm-referenced assessment; to replace their admissions policies with open enrollment and a lottery for oversubscription; to accept the voucher or scholarship as the full value of tuition; and/or to have accreditation from a state, regional, or national accrediting body and/or to conduct an approved standardized test.
+(b) Private School Choice Program Design.
+This variable indicates whether states have a private school choice program that impose burdensome regulations, such as requiring participating private schools to administer the state’s standardized assessment or a nationally norm-referenced assessment; to replace their admissions policies with open enrollment and a lottery for oversubscription; to accept the voucher or scholarship as the full value of tuition; and/or to have accreditation from a state, regional, or national accrediting body and/or to conduct an approved standardized test.
 These regulations restrict the freedom of private schools to create the learning communities that families desire.
 The variable is coded based on a 10-point scale with “10” for a state that has one or more private education choice policies, all of which have eschew burdensome regulations, such as testing requirements, open enrollment mandates, price controls, and accreditation requirements.
 States with a choice policy that has a testing requirement lose 3.5 points, while a testing requirement that allows schools or families to choose from a menu of nationally norm-referenced tests incurs a 0.5-point loss.
-States with a choice policy that has an open-enrollment mandate lose 2.5 points.
+States with a choice policy that has an open enrollment mandate lose 2.5 points.
 States with a choice policy that imposes price controls lose 2.5 points.
 States with a choice policy that has an accreditation requirement lose one point.
 If a state has a broad-based education choice program in addition to one restricted to students with special needs, the broader policy was scored.
 Town tuition policies that take the place of traditional public schools were excluded if the state also has another private education choice policy.
-The variable is coded as “0” if the state does not have any private-school-choice programs.
+The variable is coded as “0” if the state does not have any private school choice programs.

 (c) Charter Schools.
 Following are the indicators that comprise the Charter Schools variable:

-• Proportion of public schools that are charter schools.
+- Proportion of public schools that are charter schools.
 This variable is calculated as a proportion between 0 and 1 where the numerator is the number of charter schools in the state and the denominator is the total number of public schools in the state.
 Charter schools sever the tie between ZIP code and school, providing more options and freedom for parents to choose the most appropriate education for their child.
-These data are from Table 216.90 of the 2022 NCES Digest of Education Statistics, which measured the 2021–2022 school year.
+These data come from Table 216.90 of the 2022 NCES Digest of Education Statistics, which measured the 2021–2022 school year.

-• Charter school law rating.
-This variable is a rating of the quality of a state’s charter school law from the Center for Education Reform’s (CER’s) 2022 National Charter School Law Rankings & Scorecard.
+- Charter school law rating.
+This variable is a rating of the quality of a state’s charter school law from the Center for Education Reform’s (CER’s) 2024 National Charter School Law Rankings & Scorecard.
 As the CER states, “[C]harter school success depends on the policy environments in which charter schools operate,” and “overregulation and underfunding force charters to behave as district schools by another name.”
 This report card rewards states for increasing “operational autonomy” for charter schools.
 CER rated the 46 states with charter laws as A, B, C, D, or F. We coded these as 4, 3, 2, 1, and 0, respectively.
-If a state did not have a charter law according to CER, we coded it as 0.
+If a state did not have a charter law according to CER, we coded it as -1.

 (d) Homeschooling.
 Following are the indicators that comprise the Homeschooling variable:

-• Percentage of homeschooled students.
+- Percentage of homeschooled students.
 This variable is calculated as a proportion between 0 and 1 where the numerator is the adjusted number of homeschooled K–12 students, and the denominator is the total number of public, private, and homeschooled K–12 students in the state.

-• Home School Legal Defense Association (HSLDA) rating (ranking of state homeschool laws).
+- Home School Legal Defense Association (HSLDA) rating (ranking of state homeschool laws).
 This variable measures the quality of state homeschool laws as compiled by the HSLDA.
 The HSLDA categorizes states as “No regulation,” “Low regulation,” “Moderate regulation,” and “High regulation,” which we coded as 3, 2, 1, and 0, respectively.
 Less regulation in the homeschooling process means that parents have more freedom to customize their children’s education.
 More regulations, such as mandatory testing and curriculum, limit education freedom.

 (e) Public School Choice.
 Following are indicators that comprise the Public School Choice variable:

-• Students per district.
+- Students per district.
 This variable measures the number of K–12 public school students per public school district in each state.
 Larger, more consolidated, districts reduce parental control over how and where their child is educated.
-This variable is a continuous variable where the numerator is the total number of public school students in the 2019–2020 school year from the NCES Digest of Education Statistics Table 214.30, and the denominator is the total number of public K–12 districts in the state.
+This variable is a continuous variable where the numerator is the total number of public school students in the 2021–2022 school year from the NCES Digest of Education Statistics Table 214.30, and the denominator is the total number of public K–12 districts in the state.

-• Square miles per district.
+- Square miles per district.
 This variable measures the number of square miles of land mass per K–12 public school district in each state.
 Larger, more consolidated districts reduce parents’ control over how and where their children are educated.
 This variable is a continuous variable where the numerator is the total land area from the 2010 Census, and the denominator is the total number of public K–12 districts in the state.

 2. Teacher Freedom